chethanp11/master/docs/flows_and_agents.md

 # Flows and Agents — master/

 This document explains **how flows and agents are defined, wired, and executed** in the `master/` platform.

 It is intended for engineers **building products**, not modifying the core runtime.

+This document is governed by:
+- docs/engineering_standards.md

 ---

 ## 1. Core Concepts

 ### Flow
-A **flow** is a declarative definition of *what steps to execute* and *in what order*.
+A **flow** is a declarative definition of:
+- *what goal is being pursued*
+- *what steps are required*
+- *in what order they execute*
+- *under what constraints*

+Flows:
-- Defined in YAML or JSON
+- Are defined in YAML or JSON
-- Loaded and validated by the orchestrator
+- Are loaded and validated by the orchestrator
-- Drives execution without embedding logic in code
+- Contain **no executable logic**
+- Describe intent, not implementation

+---

 ### Agent
-An **agent** is a unit of reasoning.
+An **agent** is a unit of goal-driven reasoning.

+Agents are:
 - Stateless
 - Deterministic for a given context
+- Goal-driven (not prompt-driven)
+- Side-effect free

+Agents:
+- Receive goals and constraints from the orchestrator
+- Reason and decide
-- Returns structured output (`AgentResult`)
+- Return structured outputs (`AgentResult`)
-- Does **not** perform IO directly
+- Do **not** perform IO or execution directly

 ---

-## 2. Flow Structure
+## 2. Flow Location

-Flows live in:
+Flows live under:

 products//flows/

 Example:

-hello_world.yaml
+products/sandbox/flows/hello_world.yaml

 ---